Varshinipj/wanna-be/README.md

-# wanna-be
+# wanna-be - Fashion Recommendation System
-A Fashion Recommendation System built to support black owned small businesses.
+A hybrid recommendation system built to support black owned small businesses.
+Recommendations and links to the sites will be suggested.

 👗 This project is based on building a content-based Fashion Recommendation System.